import()

 =A2.import(EID,NAME;EID=A4.pfind(EID))

-Use filter mode K=w; in this case w is Ti.pfind(K) and entity table records making EID=A4.pfind(EID) get null or false are discarded; EID is the selected field, to which its ordinal numbers in table sequence A4 are assigned.
+Use filter mode K=w; in this case w is Ti.pfind(K) and entity table records making EID=A4.pfind(EID) get null or false are discarded; EID is the selected field, to which its sequence numbers in table sequence A4 are assigned.

 7